 Universities need to have laboratories where students learn basics in a practical way – learn where all those strange mathematical procedures are coming from and are used.

-Simulators and control examples, such as the ones provided by the ISA book Control Loop Foundation, are a good source for practicing.
+Simulators and control examples, such as the ones provided by the ISA book Control Loop Foundation: Batch and Continuous Processes, are a good source for practicing.

 Constant review of the education programs needs to be pursued to ensure old and unnecessary stuff is removed and new things are incorporated.
 Some professors might be in their comfort zone and reluctant to change or include new knowledge.